 We could go on for pages trying to tell you what we are.
 You’d be best off to show up and find out, really.
 You won’t be disappointed.

-Are the concert band, jazz band, and YPMB separate?
+Are the Concert Band, Jazz Ensemble, and YPMB separate?
 Can I join just one?
 Or all?

 The three Yale Bands are separate entities under the same umbrella organization.
 Each band conducts its own auditions and runs its own rehearsals and performances.
 There are crossover members for all of the groups and in fact most bandies enjoy being part of more than one group, but membership in one is not required to be part of the others.

 What’s my time commitment going to be like?

 We’d like to think that you won’t worry about that sort of thing once you get yourself acquainted with the YPMB, but we realize that Yale is a many-splendored thing and that there are still, despite our efforts, 24 hours in the day.
 The YPMB will take very little of your time - during the fall, we rehearse from 4 to 6 pm on Fridays and spend our Saturdays on the football field (from about 9 to 4, usually).
 That’s it.
 During the winter, we usually perform at two sporting events per weekend (each during the evening), and we’d like you to be there for it all, but we don’t require that you come to all of them.
 We’ll cry and miss you, but we understand.

 Absolutely.
 There are Yalies from all sorts of other organizations that double as bandies, and without any horrible stretch of their schedules.

 Of course we care about musicianship - we are the YPMB and we take pride in every show we do.
 But if you want to join and you aren’t an All-State musician, don’t worry.
 We have musicians of all levels and we welcome everybody that wants to musically contribute.
 That goes for arranging as well as playing - most of our music is student arranged, and we welcome input in that department too.

 Can I be in the band if I don’t play an instrument?